KleemoffDeveloper/Upgrade-Game-Git/readme.md

 ## About this project

 ### *Upgrade!* is a fun little project that I decided to start working on to showcase my skills and knowledge inside of the Unity game engine.
-I've never worked on a tower defense game before so this was a nice challenge but of course it helps to know lots of different engine features so not matter what project you decide to work on, you can pull it off...
+I've never worked on a tower defense game before but it helps to know about lots of different engine features.
+- If you want to view my C# scripts click [here](https://github.com/KleemoffDeveloper/Upgrade-Game-Scripting).

+---

 ## Description